Elizabeth Cary, Viscountess Falkland: Later years

 By 1625 Elizabeth Cary had been disinherited by her father, just before he died, for using part of her jointure to meet expenses.
 The money that was initially meant for her went instead to her eldest son, Lucius, who was strapped with debt.
 The disinheritance came after Cary had tried to aid her husband as he struggled to pay for his lands in Ireland.
 In 1626 she returned from Ireland and publicly announced her conversion to Catholicism, which resulted in Henry Cary's attempting to divorce her.
 He was unsuccessful, but he managed to deny her access to their children.
 Despite several orders of the Privy Council, he refused her maintenance in an apparent effort to force her to recant.
-She was banished court in November 1626 for attending mass with Henrietta Maria without permission.
+She was banished from court in November 1626 for attending mass with Henrietta Maria without permission.
 In 1627 her residence was Cote House in Oxford.

 Henry Cary died in 1633 and Cary sought to regain custody of her children.
 She was questioned in the Star Chamber for kidnapping her sons — she had previously, and more easily, regained custody of her daughters — but although she was threatened with imprisonment there is no record of any punishment.
 In 1634 Elizabeth, Mary, Lucy, and Anne Cary were converted to the Catholic faith by John Fursdon, who was their mother's confessor.
 Edward Barrett reported this to King Charles I and the King agreed that the four girls be removed from their mother's house and taken to Great Tew, an estate inherited by her son Lucius Cary, who was then Viscount Falkland.